 Experience Paris from above!
 Students strap into a jetpack and embark on a 360-degree virtual reality flight over Paris's most famous landmarks.

-Our Paris Parle French immersion programme includes the following as standard:
+Our Paris Parle French immersion programme includes the following:

-Leave us a few details and one of our educational travel experts will get back to you with a tailored quote.
+Leave us a few details and one of our Paris travel experts will get back to you with a no-obligation quote.